chrisbuechler/solana-cookbook/docs/recipes/keypairs-and-wallets.md

 ## Convert Mnemonic to Keypair

 Many wallet extensions use mnemonics to represent their secret keys.
-You can convert the mneomics to Keypairs for local testing.
+You can convert the mnemonics to Keypairs for local testing.

 1. BIP39